cloudposse/docs/content/terraform-modules/security/terraform-aws-key-pair.md

 ---
 title: terraform-aws-key-pair
-excerpt: Terraform module for generating (or importing) a SSH public key file into AWS.
+description: Terraform module for generating (or importing) a SSH public key file into AWS.
 ---

 # Terraform AWS Key Pair